Luming-L/BA/Welcome file.md

 how much you can predict the position position weighted matrix PWM
 S = −  ∑ i=1-4 pi logbpi

-sequence logos bit scores
+how to calculate and how to interprete that sequence logos bit scores